JeffersonLab/rfClassifier/docs/source/admin_guide/index.rst

 =====================
 Software Testing
 =====================
-A two scripts have been provided for automated testing of rf_classifier and it's associated models.
+A script has been provided for automated testing of rf_classifier and it's associated models.
 On Windows this is tester.ps1, and on Linux this is tester.bash.
-These unit tests should all be implemented using the unittest module as the testing script relies on unittests's autodiscovery feature.
-Autodiscovery requires each module must be structured as a valid Python package, i.e., contained within a directory having an __init__.py file, and it requires that each test file be named following the test_*.py pattern.
+These unit tests should all be implemented using the unittest module.
+The testing script looks in the module's test directory to discover available tests usings unittest's autodiscovery feature.
+Files named test_*.py are run as unittests, and directories that are valid packages are descended into during the search.

 To run all unit tests associated with the application and it's models, simply execute the test script.
 For example, on Linux::